SoftwareHeritage/swh-graph/docs/quickstart.rst

    # build Rust backend (only if you need to modify the Rust code,
    # or did not run `cargo install` above)
    $ cargo build --release --features grpc-server -p swh-graph

-   # build Java backend (only if you need to load graphs created before 2024)
-   $ make java

    # install Python package
    $ python3 -m venv .venv